Explore our newest colors - free samples available

 Everything You Need to Know About Stainless Steel Gauges for Your Range Hood

-Keep Your Stainless Steel Range Hood Sparkling Clean: Tips and Techniques
+Simple Tips That Will Keep Your Stainless Steel Range Hood Sparkling Clean

-1. Use a splatter screen: One of the easiest ways to reduce grease buildup on your range hood is to use a splatter screen when cooking.
-This simple tool can be placed over pots and pans to prevent hot oil or food from splattering onto your range hood.
+1. Use a splatter screen as it is one of the easiest ways to reduce grease buildup on your range hood.
+When you are cooking this simple tool can be placed over pots and pans as a form of barrier.
+The screen will prevent hot oil or food from splattering onto your range hood.

-2. Wipe down your range hood after each use:To prevent grease and grime from building up on your range hood, wipe it down with a soft, damp cloth after each use.
+2. Wipe down your range hood after each use as this will really reduce your cleaning workload.
+Cleaning after each use helps prevent dirt from building up on your range hood.
+Use a soft, damp cloth.
 This will help remove splatters or spills on your brushed stainless steel finish before they dry and harden.

-3. Use a microfiber cloth: When cleaning your range hood, use a microfiber cloth to avoid scratching the stainless steel surface.
+3. Use a microfiber cloth when cleaning your range hood.
+This avoids scratching the stainless steel surface.
 Microfiber cloths are soft, gentle, and effective at removing dirt and grease.

-5. Clean the filter regularly:The filter in your range hood is designed to trap grease and other particles but can become clogged over time.
-To keep your range hood functioning properly, clean the filter regularly according to the manufacturer's instructions.
+5. Clean the filter regularly because the filter in your range hood is designed to trap grease and other particles.
+However, it can become clogged over time.
+To keep your range hood functioning properly, clean the filter regularly.
+Ideally, you should follow the manufacturer's instructions on the frequency of cleaning.

-6. Check for loose screws and parts: As part of your regular maintenance routine, check for any loose screws or other parts that may need to be tightened or replaced.
+6. Check for loose screws and parts as part of your regular maintenance routine.
+These may need to be tightened or replaced.
 This can help prevent more severe problems down the line.

 Final Words